When you support CPH, you support artistry, community and lifelong learning in Cleveland.

 How are Private Audition days structured?

-How long should the song be, if I am asked to perform one?
+How long should the song be, if I’m asked to perform one?

 It should not exceed 16 bars of music.
 There can be no live or recorded accompaniment.
 It can be any genre of music.
-It is an opportunity for the candidate to show another aspect of their personality or skill set.
-A song is another opportunity for us to get to know you.
+It’s an opportunity for the candidate to show another aspect of their personality or skill set.
+A song is another chance for us to get to know you.
 A trained singing voice is not a requirement for admission to the program.

 Do I need to send in my transcripts with my material?